jmccourt11/ptycoSAXSNN/SETUP.md

 Password is ```RubbingClobber$0```

-When connected via SSH to the ptychosaxs user account on refiner.xray.aps.anl.gov, artemis.xray.aps.anl.gov, or any other project computer:
+When connected via SSH to the ptychosaxs user account on refiner.xray.aps.anl.gov, artemis.xray.aps.anl.gov, or other GPU-containing project computer:

 ```bash
 conda activate ptychosaxs_v1